 Usually each month one ovary will be stimulated by hormones produced in the brain.
 These cause a small cyst or follicle to grow on the ovary in which an egg develops.
-Another hormone then causes the follicle to release one egg to travel down the fallopian tube where it can be fertilised by the sperm which swims up from the vagina.
-This usually occurs around 14 days after the beginning of a period, but can vary between 11 – 16 days.
+Another hormone then causes the follicle to release one egg to travel down the fallopian tube where it can be fertilized by the sperm which swims up from the vagina.
+This usually occurs around 14 days after the beginning of a period but can vary between 11 – 16 days.

 What is ovulation induction?

 Ovulation induction is a simple process which encourages the ovaries to release eggs, to maximize your chance of conception through intercourse or artificial insemination (IUI).
 It suits women who are producing low levels of hormones for ovulation, or who are not ovulating at all.
 Medication in the form of tablets or injections needs to be taken to stimulate hormones for egg production.

 If a woman is not ovulating by herself then ovulation induction may be required.

 The most common causes of failure to ovulate are

 - Weight fluctuations

 Other causes may include disorders of the pituitary gland, thyroid gland, and raised prolactin levels.
 In some cases, failure of ovulation is due to the ovarian failure.
 This may occur following treatment for cancer or maybe the start of the menopause – premature ovarian failure.

 What is clomiphene citrate?